eduvpn/documentation/ACL.md

 This requires everyone to have the permission `employees`.
 If you specify more than one "permission", the user needs to be member of only one.
 The permissions are thus "OR".

+If you specify `[]`, nobody will get access.
+If you leave this option away, everyone (who can authenticate) gets access (the default).

 ## Profile Authorization